sahirinfinity-cmd/HealthLink/LLM_PROJECT_GUIDE.md

 - Backend
   - Ensure PostgreSQL is available; set `DATABASE_URL`
   - Set `ENVIRONMENT=development`
-  - Optional: configure `REDIS_URL` for rate limiting (middleware defaults off in dev)
+  - Optional: configure `REDIS_URL` for rate limiting (middleware defaults ON in dev; disable via `ENABLE_RATE_LIMIT_MIDDLEWARE=false` if needed)
   - Run `uvicorn app.main:app --reload`
+  - Chatbot prerequisites (OCR/NER):
+    - Install Tesseract OCR (binary) and ensure it's on PATH (Windows installers available)
+    - If PyMuPDF is unavailable, install Poppler and ensure it is on PATH (used by `pdf2image`)
+    - First run will download MedCAT model from Hugging Face; ensure internet access and a writable HF cache directory

 - Frontend
   - Set `.env` with `VITE_API_BASE` (consumed by `API_BASE` in `types`)